ncatlab/nlab-content/pages/4645.md

 where on the right we have the bicategory of $U(1)$-[[bundle gerbe]]s with connection.

-In particular the equivalence classes of cocycles form, the degree 3 [[ordinary differential cohomology]] of $X$:
+In particular the equivalence classes of cocycles form the degree-3 [[ordinary differential cohomology]] of $X$:

 $$
   H^3_{diff}(X, \mathbb{Z}) \simeq \pi_0( [C(U), [\mathbf{P}_2(-), \mathbf{B}^2 U(1)]])